jeffgauthier/alpha-diversity-graphs/README.md

-# alphadiversitygraphs
-## Evenness-Richness scatter plots for alpha diversity analysis
+# Evenness-Richness scatter plots for alpha diversity analysis

 Shannon's diversity index is a popular alpha diversity metric because it estimates both richness and evenness in a single equation.
 However, since its value is dependent of both those parameters, there is theoretically an infinite number of richness / evenness value